Random-projection ensemble classification: Empirical analysis

-Model 2 explores the effect of heavy tails and the presence of correlation between the features.
-Again, assumption \textbf{(A.3)} is not satisfied for any $d <p$.
-We see in Table~\ref{tab--tdist} that the RP-$k$nn classifiers are the most successful among all of the methods in the comparison, and there is little difference between the $d=2$ and $d=5$ versions.
-The RP-QDA classifiers perform poorly here because the heavy-tailed distributions mean that the mean and covariance matrix estimates are poor.
+Model~4 explores the effect of heavy tails and the presence of correlation between the features.
+Again, assumption~3 is not satisfied for any $d < p$.
+The RF, OTE and RP-$k$nn methods all perform very well here.
+The RP-LDA and RP-QDA classifiers are less good.
+This is partly due the fact that the class-conditional distributions do not have finite second and first moments, respectively, and, as a result, the class mean and covariance matrix estimates are poor.